source-academy/scm-slang/README.md

 `scm-slang` is an **experimental** implementation of the [Scheme](https://www.scheme.org/) programming language designed for compatibiity with the online learning environment of [Source Academy](https://sourceacademy.org/).
 It aims to be faithful to the original *Structure and Interpretation of Computer Programs* (SICP) book whilst maintaining compatibility with modules designed for use with [`js-slang`](https://github.com/source-academy/js-slang), a subset of JavaScript intended for use with the SICP JS book in Source Academy.

 `scm-slang` provides a special Scheme parser that is able to parse Scheme code.
+It also supports standard Scheme data structures such as Lists, Vectors and the Numeric tower.

 ## How does it work?